Diaper size 3: up to what age or weight?

 Your baby's diapers must therefore be perfectly absorbent and harmless.

 You should also be wary of false marketing claims or claims that are not based on reliable information.
-Certain labels, such as hypoallergenic and dermatologically tested , are mandatory for diapers and panty liners.
+Certain terms, such as hypoallergenic and dermatologically tested , are mandatory for diapers and panty liners.

-A number of studies have been published by consumer associations and the ANSS, warning of the safety of diaper compositions.
+Several studies have been published by consumer associations and the ANSS, warning of the safety of diaper compositions.

 Baby's growing: when to change to a size 4 diaper?